haoyang9804/ISSTA24-Solidity-Study/README.md

 For all these three execution, the experimental results are all located in `~/AFLs/findings`, your can change `findings` to other names in the above execution commands.

+After collecting mutated test cases inside findings/queue, you can analyze if these test cases can trigger bugs in this benchmark via executing check.py (after some modification).

 ## Experimental Results

 Folders `AFL-compiler-fuzzer`, `solfuzzer`, and `Fuzzol` contain their fuzzing results separately in 20-day execution.